vijishmadhavan/SkinDeep/README.md

 ## Technical Details

-The highlight of the project is in producing synthetic data, thanks to **pyimagesearch.com** for wonder blogs.
+The highlight of the project is in producing synthetic data, thanks to **pyimagesearch.com** for wonderfull blogs.
 Check below links.

 https://www.pyimagesearch.com/2016/03/07/transparent-overlays-with-opencv/